SpoonX/procurator/README.md

 # procurator

-A tiny, super fast, stream based replacement template engine. **Now recursive! (keep reading to learn what that means)**
+A tiny, super fast, stream based replacement template engine written in typescript. **Now recursive! (keep reading to learn what that means)**

 This module has few features.